agiresearch/OpenP5/README.md

 ## Checkpoint

-Download the data from [Google Drive link](https://drive.google.com/drive/folders/17p_E-SEpGtPcvoFkMGCV8RGpHXFyzLVj?usp=sharing), and put them into `./checkpoint` folder.
+Download the checkpoint from [Google Drive link](https://drive.google.com/drive/folders/19v7vgNBkIRdBm4FwPgHHiRz6Dnom29aR?usp=drive_link), and put them into `./checkpoint` folder.
 The evaluation command can be found in `./test_command folder`.
 Run the command such as

 ```
 cd ./test_command